folkg/movie-ticket-reservation-app/README.md

 A full stack web app to handle a movie theatre ticket reservation system.
 The backend is built with Express.js, the frontend is built with React.js, and the database is using MySQL.

 ## Instructions for building and running locally:

+A sample .env file with environment variables necessary for running the server has been placed in the /server folder.
+The DB_USER and DB_Pass fields in particular need to be provided to match a user's specific individual MySQL settings, or else the app will not be able to communicate with the data store.

 ### Backend:
 1. cd server
 2. node server.js